-Remediation of a U Grade
+Remediation of a U Grade in Year 1 or 2

 - The U grade should be remediated within the time frame identified by the Course/Elective Director in consultation with the ARIC.
-Upon prior written petition from the student or the Associate Dean for Student Affairs, additional time may be granted to remove the U to avoid conflict with another upcoming exam or course in progress, or other serious reason. - The U grade can only be converted to a P or F grade.
+Upon prior written petition from the student or the Associate Dean for Student Affairs, additional time may be granted to remove the U to avoid conflict with another upcoming exam or course in progress, or other serious reason. - The U grade can only be converted to a P++ or F grade.
 The department may recommend or require additional remedial work prior to offering the student an opportunity for clearing the U grade.
 No academic credit is given for remedial work. - Only one remediation opportunity is offered to remove a U grade.
 The remediation should be appropriate to the portion of the coursework in which the student's performance was unsatisfactory.
-A student will automatically be dismissed if he does not successfully remediate the portion of the course. - A U grade in a course requires evaluation of the student's progress by ARIC, which may lead to action by the Student Promotion Committee, including placing the student on academic probation.
+A student will automatically be dismissed if he does not successfully remediate the portion of the course. - A U grade in a course requires evaluation of the student's progress by ARIC, which may lead to action by the Student Promotion Committee, including placing the student on academic Probation.

-Assignment and Remediation of Meets with Concern Competency Evaluation
+Assignment and Remediation of Meets with Concern Competency Evaluation in Year 1 or 2